billti/SimpleVueApp/readme.md

 ```

 If not already installed, install WebPack and the TypeScript loader via `npm install -D webpack ts-loader`.
 Next add a file named `webpack.config.js` to the root folder.
-Below shows simple content that
+Below shows sample content that
 creates two bundles based on the entry points "index.ts" and "about.ts" from under the "src" folder,
 creating the bundles "index.js" and "about.js" under "wwwroot/js", and including the source maps inline.